C++ wrapper 🟒¢

 ^^^^^^ ^^^^^^^^^^^^^^^^^

-These functions are conceptually methods of the object constituted by their first argument, so in the wrapper they are exposed as such:
+These functions are conceptually methods of the object constituted by their first argument.
+Once again, C does not have built-in support for methods but C++ does, so in the wrapper we expose these WebGPU functions as follows:

 namespace wgpu {